Dopechain/insultcoin-contracts/README.md

 Sorry for overhyping.
 InsultCoin is a project that lets you send and receive insults to anybody on the blockchain.
-Currently only available on BSC, but when I get the money, it will come to Ethereum, a bunch of random layer-2s, probably Polygon, HECO?
+Currently only available on BSC, but when I get the money, it will come to Ethereum, a bunch of random layer-2 networks, probably Polygon, HECO?
 It'll go cross-chain one day, ok?

 ## Mission